FTDI chips are frequently used as USB-to-serial adaptors, but the newer devices have the ability to drive more complex protocols such as SPI and I2C.

 Reporta: Graphical display of ARM CPU activity

-If you’re not a fan of FTDI hardware, or need a faster debug system, take a look at my post OpenOCD on the Raspberry Pi.
+If you need a more powerful debug system, take a look at my post OpenOCD on the Raspberry Pi.

 Copyright (c) Jeremy P Bentham 2018.
 Please credit this blog if you use the information or software in it.